RE-IMAGINGING

 INTERNATIONAL MONETARY FUND

-founded in 1944 by 44 member countries seeking to construct a postwar framework for economic cooperation, the International Monetary Fund (IMF) has evolved into a central institution of global economic governance.
+Founded in 1944 by 44 member countries seeking to construct a postwar framework for economic cooperation, the International Monetary Fund (IMF) has evolved into a central institution of global economic governance.
 Today, the IMF comprises 191 member countries and works to promote sustainable growth, financial stability, and international monetary cooperation.
 It fulfills this mandate through three core functions: monitoring global and national economic developments through surveillance, providing loans and other financial assistance, and delivering technical assistance to help governments design and implement sound economic policies.

 At HarvardMUN Canada, the IMF committee will simulate the IMF’s most consequential decision-making processes, placing delegates in the shoes of the decision-makers.
 Unlike introductory economic committees, this committee emphasizes analytical rigor, policy realism, and the political economy.
 Delegates must grapple with trade-offs between austerity and growth, market confidence and domestic legitimacy, and short-term stabilization and long-term development.